How to Make a Notion Investment Portfolio Synced with Google Sheets [Free Template]

 Conclusion

-Ok that was a lot, we were able to sync a Notion database with Google Sheets, use formulas to display additional information for each asset, create a chart and embed both back into Notion with the help of the publishing feature of Google Sheets and the Embed block in Notion.
+We covered a lot of material today!
+We learned how to sync a Notion database with Google Sheets, use formulas to display additional information for each asset, create a chart, and add both back into Notion with the help of the publishing feature of Google Sheets and the Embed block in Notion.

-Do you have other ideas where this setup could be useful?
-We would love to hear from you ❤️
+Can you think of any other situations where this setup could be useful?
+We would love to hear from you on X!

 More interesting posts: